rajatmtalwar/clickjacking-test-server/README.md

 Launch http://localhost/parent.html in Firefox or IE

-Note: Buy default the server uses port 80.
+Note: By default, the server uses port 80.
 Mare sure the port is free before you npm start